rishikasikhakolli/mgt3745-hw1/PROBLEM.md

 **Framing B (stakeholder shift):** *People who want to travel have to go to social sites like Instagram or travel sites to learn about places to travel, but can't get small recommendations especially from friends.*

-**Framing C (goal shift):** *People think about their travel well after a trip, but are often just scrolling through their photos on their phone or a 10 picture carousel on a social website.*
+**Framing C (goal shift):** *Travelers lack a low stakes way to capture memories and think about their trips for personal reflection, leaving their best travel moments buried in camera rolls or constrained to social media parameters.*

 ---